YACLib/YACLib/README.md

 So we recommend using the latest commit in the main branch in your projects.

+This is safe because we suggest compiling YACLib from source, and each commit in main goes through dozens of test runs in various configurations.
+Our test coverage is 100%, to simplify, we run tests on the cartesian product of possible configurations:

+`os x compiler x stdlib x sanitizer x fault injection backend`

-However, we realize this philosophy doesn't work for every project, so we also provide Releases.
+However, we realize this philosophy doesn't work for every project, so we also provide [Releases](https://github.com/YACLib/YACLib/releases).

+We don't believe in [SemVer](https://semver.org), check [this](https://gist.github.com/jashkenas/cbd2b088e20279ae2c8e), so we use `year.month.day[.patch]` approach.
+I'll release a new version if you ask, or I'll decide we have important or enough changes.

 ## Contributing